 Boats to Fort Island leave from a special wharf (stelling) located at the end of the road south of Parika.

 My next destination was sleepy Wakenaam (pop.
 10,000), a 45 km2 island, located in the mouth of the Essequibo river.
 The island was occupied by dutch settlers in the 18th century who named it ‘Wakenaam’ meaning ‘waiting for a name‘.

 Included in the price of the boat ticket from Parika is a connecting mini bus shuttle which transfers passengers from the dock on the east coast to the main settlement (Sans Souci) on the west coast.

-Sleepy Wackenaam receives very few tourists and offers very few services – no banks, no restaurants, one government-run Rest House, a post office, a wharf and a few general stores.
-The economy of the island is based on agriculture, with rice farming being the main occupation and everywhere I traveled on the island I saw the most beautiful, emerald coloured rice paddies.
+Sleepy Wakenaam receives very few tourists and offers very few services – no banks, no restaurants, one government-run Rest House, a post office, a wharf and a few general stores.
+The economy of the island is based on agriculture, with rice farming being the main occupation and everywhere I travelled on the island I saw the most beautiful, emerald coloured rice paddies.

 Farmers also grow coconuts, plantain and various other vegetables and fruits.
 While walking along one quiet country lane (they’re all quiet on Wakenaam), I passed two young boys who were retrieving coconuts from a coconut palm.
 I must have looked hot and thirsty as they offered me a fresh coconut, the water of which was incredibly refreshing in the midday heat.

 Apart from a couple of mini buses, there is no public transport on the island – so once I arrived in Sans Souci, I arranged a drive around the island (a journey of 60 minutes) with a taxi driver, for which I paid $3,000.